-The Company includes revenue recognized from the licensing of certain rights to third parties in "Licensing" in the consolidated statements of operations and comprehensive loss.
-For each development and/or commercialization agreement that results in revenues, the Company identifies all performance obligations, aside from those that are immaterial, which may include a license to intellectual property and know-how, development activities and/or transition activities.
+The Company includes revenue recognized from the licensing of certain rights to third parties in "Licensing" in the condensed consolidated statements of operations and comprehensive loss.
+For each licensing, development and/or commercialization agreement that results in revenues, the Company identifies all performance obligations, aside from those that are immaterial, which may include a license to intellectual property and know-how, development activities and/or transition activities.
 In order to determine the transaction price, in addition to any upfront payment, the Company estimates the amount of variable consideration at the outset of the contract either utilizing the expected value or most likely amount method, depending on the facts and circumstances relative to the contract.
-The Company constrains (reduces) the estimates of variable consideration such that it is probable that a significant reversal of previously recognized revenue will not occur throughout the life of the contract.
-When determining if variable consideration should be constrained, management considers whether there are factors outside the Company's control that could result in a significant reversal of revenue.
-In making these assessments, the Company considers the likelihood and magnitude of a potential reversal of revenue.
+The Company constrains (reduces) the estimates of previously recognized revenue will not occur throughout the life of the contract.
+When determining if variable consideration such that is probable that a significant reversal of previously recognized revenue will not occur throughout the life of the contract.
+When determining if variable consideration such that is probable that a significant reversal of previously recognized revenue will not occur throughout the life of the contract.
+When determining if variable consideration such that the Company considers the likelihood and magnitude of a potential reversal of revenue.
 These estimates are re-assessed each reporting period as required.